zibonbadi/zibonbadi.github.io/md/digifab03.md

 The *Kerf* is a measurement that is used to describe the amount of material a cutter removes from the used resource in order to cut it.

-Although my estimate of 0.2mm Kerf wasreasonable, I accidentally applied it to to increase the width of the joint holes, resulting in a loose cut that could easily fall apart.
+Although my estimate of 0.2mm Kerf was reasonable, I accidentally applied it to to increase the width of the joint holes, resulting in a loose cut that could easily fall apart.

 ![Loose test cut](../img/lesson3/testcut.jpg)